Dedav4s

 - To make the barrier to publication (via scala js) as low as possible.

-- To wrap vega / lite in such a manner that charting is robust... with the dream being compile errors for charting
+- To wrap vega / lite in such a manner that charting is as reasonably robust at compile time as possible.

 If you are interested in plotting in general, I think that you will not regret learning a declarative paradigm.